Amjyot Singh: Early life and career

 Singh was born on 27 January 1992 in a jat Sikh family in Chandigarh.
 His mother Nirmal Kaur was an athlete, while his father Mohinder Singh was sub-inspector of the Chandigarh Police and a former member of the India national basketball team.
 Amjyot started out by playing cricket, the most popular game in India, and he was mainly a bowler.
 In high school, an injury prevented him from playing cricket for three months.
 During the time, Singh's interest of basketball grew, and his father and coach advised him to switch.
 He joined his high school team in 2007.
 Singh said, "In all honesty, I didn't even know the rules of basketball or even thought of playing the sport ever."

 By 2008, Singh was promoted to the state team and the national under-16 team.
 He also joined the prestigious Ludhiana Basketball Academy in Ludhiana, Punjab.
 The Punjab state-run academy has trained many of India's top players, such as Satnam Singh Bhamara, Amritpal Singh, and Jagdeep Singh.
 With Ludhiana, Amjyot was coached by S. Subramanian.
 Singh, in 2010, led Punjab to a junior national basketball title as its captain.
 In March 2011, his Ludhiana team was defeated by Punjab Police Jalandhar at the Shaheed-e-azam Bhagat Singh Punjab Games championship.

 Singh won the 2012 Senior National Basketball Championship with Punjab, helping defeat Tamil Nadu by 8 points.
 In May 2012, he was selected to play at the third edition of the India Basketball All-Star Showcase in Mumbai.
 In 2013, Singh left Punjab to join Tamil Nadu at the Senior National Basketball Championship.
 However, he was unable to play because he did not receive a No Objection Certificate (NOC) to compete for Tamil Nadu.
 Without Singh, they were defeated by his old team in the semifinal round.
 At the same event in 2014, Singh was forced to sit out again after suffering five fractures to his nose during the tournament.
 Despite his absence, his Tamil Nadu team won the title.

 Professional career

 Singh with the Oklahoma City Blue during the 2018-19 season.

-NBDL: Hyogo Storks (2015-2016)
+NBDL: Kobe Storks (2015-2016)

-In the summer of 2015, Singh took part in the BJ Challenge Summer League in Japan, where he played for Hyogo Impulse, the developmental team to the Hyogo Storks, in pursuit of a professional contract.
+In the summer of 2015, Singh took part in the BJ Challenge Summer League in Japan, where he played for Hyogo Impulse, the developmental team to the Kobe Storks, in pursuit of a professional contract.
 He saw immediate success in his first week with his team at the summer league.
-On 25 August 2015, he signed a one-year contract with the Tokyo Excellence of the National Basketball Development League (NBDL), the second-tier league in Japan.
+On 25 August 2015, he signed a one-year contract with the Yokohama Excellence of the National Basketball Development League (NBDL), the second-tier league in Japan.
 Singh and former Hyogo teammate Amritpal Singh, who joined the Excellence at the same time, became the first Indian men's players to play in a professional basketball league outside of India.
 He finished the season averaging 18 points, 10 rebounds, 2 assists, and 4 blocks per game.